 Forte is where guile meets grist.
 As a strong golden Saison, Forte’s mixed grains, careful balance, and long maturation provide it with a classic Belgian character.
 Brewed to be drunk fresh or cellared in the dark, Forte is meant to be savored slowly (and sometimes shared).
 Highlighting the beauty of organic pilsner malt paired with Salmon-Safe Cascade hops grown in the Willamette Valley.

-Staves is a series of seasonally rotating hop-centric, barrel-aged, Brettanomyces finished farmhouse-ales.
-And while that sentence was a mouthful, the ale in this bottle is always a pleasant surprise.
-“Rippie,” our first in the Staves Series, features a grist of organic pilsner and pale malts, along with a pinch of rye and wheat, and is hopped exclusively with Oregon-grown Cascade hops.
+Rippie was the first of our seasonally rotating hop-centric, barrel-aged, Brettanomyces finished farmhouse-ales.
+And while that sentence was a mouthful, the ale in the bottle is always a pleasant surprise.
+Rippie features a grist of organic pilsner and pale malts, along with a pinch of rye and wheat, and is hopped exclusively with Oregon-grown Cascade hops.
 After primary fermentation, Rippie spent a while co-mingling in a fresh barrel with various strains of Brettanomyces before undergoing an additional fermentation in the bottle.